blueberryyogurt/tidy-data-project/README.md

   *  `total` is subsetted so that it only includes variables corresponding to mean and standard deviation.
   *  Each of the three data frames is given meaningful variable names, with the variable names for `total` extracted by subsetting the second column in the data from "features.txt".
-  *  The unique column in `activity`  is coerced to be a factor and then its levels are replaced with meaning activity names using the key provided in "activity_labels.txt".
+  *  The unique column in `activity`  is coerced to be a factor and then its levels are replaced with meaningful activity names using the key provided in "activity_labels.txt".

 These three data frames are then merged using `cbind()` to create the data frame `TidyData`.